cmendez20/notes/topics/css.md

 - **Container**
   - **bold items is default value**
   - flex-direction: **row** | row-reverse | column | column-reverse
+    - when `flex-direction` is set to `column`, the flex values will not apply to height instead of width
+    - to wrap items in columns, set a height
   - flex-wrap: **nowrap** | wrap | wrap-reverse
   - justify-content (main-axis): **flex-start** | flex-end | center | space-between | space-around | space-evenly
   - align-items (cross-axis): **stretch** | flex-start | flex-end | center | baseline